Theoretical Foundations of Conformal Prediction: Bibliographic notes

 \section{Bibliographic notes}

 { \numberline{}\textnormal{ Bibliographic notes}}

 Theorem~\ref{thm:bahadur_savage}, which establishes a hardness result for inference on the marginal mean in the unbounded setting, is a classical result by \citet{bahadur1956nonexistence}.
-Turning to the problem of inference on the conditional mean, for the discrete case, the proof of Theorem~\ref{thm:DF_regression_discrete} relies on the calculation~\eqref{eqn:binomial_reciprocal} for the Binomial distribution, which is due to \citet{chao1972negative}.
-The confidence interval constructed in Theorem~\ref{thm:DF_regression_discrete} offers a solution that is simple, but generally wider than necessary because it only relies on Hoeffding's inequality; a tighter confidence interval for this type of problem is developed by \citet{gupta2020distribution}, using an empirical Bernstein inequality to adapt to the variance of $Y\mid X$.
-Similarly, the construction of Theorem~\ref{thm:DF_regression_discrete_eps} can be tightened by using more refined concentration inequalities, as well.
+Turning to the problem of inference on the conditional mean, the aim of distribution-free marginal coverage on the conditional mean, as defined in~\eqref{eqn:DF_confidence_regression}, is proposed in \cite{vovk2005algorithmic} (originally in the context of a binary response, under the terminology of constructing a `weakly valid probability estimator').
+For achieving this type of distribution-free coverage in the discrete case, the proof of Theorem~\ref{thm:DF_regression_discrete} relies on the calculation~\eqref{eqn:binomial_reciprocal} for the Binomial distribution, which is due to \citet{chao1972negative}.
+The confidence interval constructed in Theorem~\ref{thm:DF_regression_discrete} offers a solution that is simple, but generally wider than necessary because it only relies on Hoeffding's inequality \citep{hoeffding1963}; a tighter confidence interval for this type of problem is developed by \citet{gupta2020distribution}, using an empirical Bernstein inequality to adapt to the variance of $Y\mid X$.
+(See \citet{audibert2009exploration,maurer2009empirical,waudby2024estimating} for background and additional results on empirical Bernstein inequalities.)
+Similarly, the constructions of Theorems~\ref{thm:DF_regression_binned}, ~\ref{thm:DF_regression_blurred}, and~\ref{thm:DF_regression_discrete_eps} can also be tightened by using more refined concentration inequalities.